xavierjohn/ServiceLevelIndicators/README.md

         /// Options
     })
     .AddMvc()
-    .AddApiVersionEnrichment();
+    .AddApiVersion();
     ```

-- To add HTTP method as a dimension, add `AddHttpMethodEnrichment` to Service Level Indicator.
+- To add HTTP method as a dimension, add `AddHttpMethod` to Service Level Indicator.

    Example.